Any Margarita Lovers out there?

 ***This post includes affiliate links which means if you click on one of the product links I may receive compensation from the seller, at no additional cost to you.

 You can absolutely make a great margarita with just lime juice but I prefer making them with whole limes peeled.
-The great part about making them in the blender is that you can blend down the whole lime and get all the flavor out of them plus you can make them in big batches to serve up for your friends.
+The great part about making them in the blender is that you can blend down the whole lime and get all the flavor out of them plus you can make a big batch of margarita to serve up for your friends.

 Now, the real secret to the perfect frozen margarita is the blender - you really do need a high-powered blender to ensure that it can break down the ice consistently.
-My go-to is the Vitamix Pro 750 but there are lots of good blenders (across price ranges) that have sufficient power to make the margarita of your dream.
-The Vitamix is so popular that you often Vitamix specific recipe searches- Try it for yourself.
-Search for Vitamix Margaritas on google.
+As a Vitamix Owner, my go-to is the Vitamix Pro 750 but there are lots of good blenders (across price ranges) that have sufficient power to make the margarita of your dream.
+I've used a ninja blender and also have used a Blendtec blender but the Vitamix is so popular that you often see Vitamix-specific recipes.
+Try it for yourself.
+Search for Vitamix Margaritas or Vitamix Blender Margaritas on google - you will find pages and pages of various Vitamix margarita recipes.
+Vitamix recipes will typically work really well in any blender with a powerful motor.

-Besides a high-powered blender, I also recommend adding your liquids and limes first and the topping with ice to help the blend get started.
-Also, don't be afraid to use your tamper to help push the ingredients into the blades.
+Besides a high-speed, high-powered blender, I also recommend adding your liquids and limes first and the topping with ice to help the blend get started.
+Also, don't be afraid to use your tamper to help push the ingredients into the blades for best results.

 If you don't have simple syrup handy then try this easy trick that will do in a pinch.
 Add equal parts water and white granulated sugar in a mason jar, screw on the lid and shake away.
 Shake, shake, shake until the sugar dissolves.
 This is way easier than going down the boiling recipe path.
 If you have a bit more time you can do this in the blender on the heat setting and then allow it to cool.
 Or, you can easily find simple syrup in most grocery stores or on amazon.